VPN Dashboard¶

 -

-To: It refers to the destination/target, to which the traffic is routed through the current tunnel.
+To: It refers to the traffic destinations.

 -